freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/09-information-security/information-security-with-helmetjs/avoid-inferring-the-response-mime-type-with-helmet.nosniff.md

 # --description--

-Lembre-se: este projeto está sendo criado conforme o seguinte projeto inicial em <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-infosec/" target="_blank" rel="noopener noreferrer nofollow">Gitpod</a>, ou clonado de <a href="https://github.com/freeCodeCamp/boilerplate-infosec/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.
-Os navegadores podem usar detecção de conteúdo ou de MIME para substituir o cabeçalho `Content-Type` de uma resposta de modo a adivinhar e processar os dados usando um tipo de conteúdo implícito.
-Embora isso possa ser conveniente em alguns cenários, também pode levar a alguns ataques perigosos.
-Este middleware define o cabeçalho `X-Content-Type-Options` para `nosniff`, instruindo o navegador a não ignorar o `Content-Type` fornecido.
+As a reminder, this project is being built upon the following starter project on <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-infosec/" target="_blank" rel="noopener noreferrer nofollow">Gitpod</a>, or cloned from <a href="https://github.com/freeCodeCamp/boilerplate-infosec/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.
+Browsers can use content or MIME sniffing to override the `Content-Type` header of a response to guess and process the data using an implicit content type.
+While this can be convenient in some scenarios, it can also lead to some dangerous attacks.
+This middleware sets the `X-Content-Type-Options` header to `nosniff`, instructing the browser to not bypass the provided `Content-Type`.

 # --instructions--